 The foregoing “Whereas” clauses are hereby ratified and incorporated as a part of this Ordinance.

 Section 2.
-Adoption of the Comprehensive Plan Amendment for Transmittal.
+Adoption of the Comprehensive Plan Amendment.

-The Village Council adopts on first reading the Comprehensive Plan Amendment as proposed below for purposes of transmittal to the State Land Planning Agency and other reviewing agencies as provided by Section 163.3184(4)(e), Florida Statutes.
+The Village Council adopts the Comprehensive Plan Amendment as proposed below as provided by Section 163.3184(4)(e), Florida Statutes.

 FLU-1.2.3 WETLANDS.
 Wetlands are those lands that are identified as Wetlands on the Future Land Use Map in accordance with Florida Statute Section 373.019(27).
 If a Wetlands boundary on the Future Land Use Map is incorrect due to a clear factual error, or if an exact boundary is established per jurisdictional determination or Florida Statute Section 373.019, an administrative process may be used to establish the precise boundary of the Wetland.